araaday/Shopit-Web3/README.md

 ----------------

-## Developed for hackathon using Klaytn Blockchain
+## Developed for hackathon on the Klaytn Blockchain